-Public media has shown a strong commitment to educating and servicing all Americans.
+Public media has shown a strong commitment to educating and serving all Americans.
 Because of these efforts, innovative and educational programming is readily available to children, parents, teachers, senior citizens, those pursuing their general education degree and many others.
 Thus, Americans at all income levels have access to consistent, high-quality content, free of charge.

 Public broadcasting has continued to make significant contributions to children's education through the Ready To Learn program.
-Many of the studies that took place during the Ready To Learn competitive grant deployment have proven that this vital program's content builds and improves upon the early literacy and math skills for children living in high-need areas.
-Targeting children between the ages of two and eight, Ready To Learn reached 15.5 million viewers from May 2016 to April 2017.
+More than 110 research and evaluation studies have shown that Ready To Learn literacy and math content helps builds and enhance the early literacy and math skills for children ages two to eight, particularly those living in high-need areas.
+Approximately 14 million children viewed Ready To Learn content last year and nearly 8 million children experienced related interactive content and games via the internet, smartphones and whiteboards.
 For the 54% of American children who do not have the means nor opportunity to attend preschool, Ready To Learn content has provided an essential "school readiness" experience.